 For the eighth consecutive year, the AACR-MEG Leadership is pleased to provide MEG members with this benefit, free-of-charge.
 The room will be scheduled on a first-come, first-served basis.
 For further details and how to apply, see here.
+DEADLINE for application is Thursday, April 9, 2020.
 We look forward to accommodating your meeting!

 Fifth International Molecular Pathological Epidemiology (MPE) Meeting, June 4-5, 2020, Dana-Farber Cancer Institute, Boston, Massachusetts

 Drs.
 Shuji Ogino; Christine Ambrosone; Peter T. Campbell; Montserrat Garcia-Closas; and Timothy Rebbeck, Cochairs, cordially invite you to participate in this Meeting which is free-of-charge to all registrants.
 Keynote speakers are Drs.
 Todd Golub (Director, Cancer Program of Broad Institute) and Stephen Chanock (Director, Division of Cancer Epidemiology and Genetics, NCI, NIH).
 See the program; further details will be posted when confirmed.
 Registration and abstract submission sites are open, with abstracts and poster sessions conducted as “retreat style.”
 Abstracts may be submitted that have been submitted/presented elsewhere or will be submitted elsewhere, without any copyright issue.
 We will NOT put any copyright on your abstract or officially publish your abstract.
 Top abstracts can be selected as short lectures.
 To learn more, please visit the MPE Meeting website.
 For questions, please feel free to contact the meeting Cochairs or the meeting Secretary, Ms. Martina Bragg.

 National Cancer Institute